-- Park the vehicle on a surface that is as horizontal as possible and activate the parking brake.
+- Park the vehicle on a surface that is as horizontal as possible and apply the parking brakes.

-Fire hazard Some vehicle components get very hot when the machine is driven.
+Fire hazard Some vehicle components become very hot when the vehicle is operated.

-Do not place the vehicle where there are flammable or explosive substances.
-Do not place objects over the vehicle while it is still warm from being run.
+Do not park the vehicle near flammable or explosive substances.
+Do not place objects on the vehicle while it is still warm from being run.
 Always let the vehicle cool first.

-- Stop the vehicle and park it on a surface that is as horizontal as possible. - Shift gear to neutral. - Remove the ignition key and the clip from the emergency OFF switch. - Pull the hand brake lever, push the locking pawl 2 down and release the hand brake lever.
-(Figure 301776-10 P. 20) - The front wheels are blocked. - Turn handle 1 of the fuel tap to the OFF position.
-(Figure 301779-10 P. 24) - ✓ No more fuel flows from the tank to the carburetor. - If the vehicle must be parked on an incline, additionally secure the rear wheels against rolling (see illustration).
+- Stop the vehicle and park it on a surface that is as horizontal as possible. - Shift gear to neutral. - Switch off the engine. ( p.
+41) - Pull the clip off of the emergency OFF switch. - Pull the hand brake lever, push the locking pawl 2 down and release the hand brake lever.
+(Figure 301776-10 p.
+20) - The front wheels are blocked. - Turn handle 1 of the fuel tap to the OFF position.
+(Figure 301779-10 p.
+24) - \checkmark No more fuel flows from the tank to the carburetor. - If the vehicle must be parked on an incline, additionally secure the rear wheels against rolling (see illustration).